 Add 1/4 teaspoon of citric acid or 1 tablespoon of bottled lemon juice to each pint sized jar.
-(Add 1/2-teaspoon citric acid or 2 tablespoons lemon juice to each quart sized jar.)
+(Add 1/2-teaspoon citric acid or 2 tablespoons lemon juice to each quart jar.)

 Use the canning funnel and ladle, and fill the warm jars with hot tomatoes leaving 1/2-inch headspace.

 Cover the canner and bring to boil over high heat.
 Once water boils vigorously, process pint sized jars for 35 minutes (quart sized jars for 45 minutes) at altitudes of less than 1,000 ft.
-Adjust processing time for your altitude if necessary - See notes.
+Adjust processing time for your altitude if necessary.
+(See notes)

 When processing time is complete, turn off heat, remove the cover by tilting lid away from you so that steam does not burn your face, and allow the canner to cool down and settle for 5 minutes.

 Spread a kitchen towel on the counter.
 Use a jar lifter to remove the jars one at a time from the canner.
 Keep the jars upright, and place them on the towel.
 Do not tighten ring bands or test the seals yet.
 Let the jars sit undisturbed for 12 to 24-hours to cool.

 After the jars have cooled for at least 12 hours, check to be sure lids have sealed by pushing on the center of the lid.
 The lid should not pop up.
 If the lid flexes up and down, it did not seal.
 Refrigerate the jar and use within a week.